Queen of the Universe (TV series)

 Queen of the Universe is a drag queen singing competition television series produced by World of Wonder.
-The series is hosted by Graham Norton with the four judges coming from backgrounds in the worlds of music, drag, and reality TV competitions.
+The series was hosted by Graham Norton with four pop music judges.
 The contestants competed for a cash prize of $250,000.
 The series premiered on Paramount+ on December 2, 2021.
 In February 2022, the series was renewed for a second season.
+On June 23, 2023, the series was canceled after two seasons, and was subsequently removed from Paramount+ on June 30, 2023.
+WOW Presents Plus agreed to make the show available for streaming on its platform.

 The winner of the first season was Grag Queen from Brazil, with Ada Vox from the U.S. finishing as the runner-up.

+The winner of the second season was Taiga Brava from Mexico, with Trevor Ashley from Australia finishing as the runner-up.

 Production

 On February 24, 2021, Paramount Global and Paramount+ announced the international drag-singing competition Queen of the Universe from World of Wonder, the producers behind RuPaul’s Drag Race, with cast members to be named later.

+Judges

 On September 27, 2021, it was announced that Graham Norton would be hosting the series.
 The judges were announced on October 28, 2021, as being Leona Lewis, Michelle Visage, Trixie Mattel and Vanessa Williams.
 The contestants for the first season were revealed on November 10, 2021.
 On February 15, 2022, it was announced that the series was renewed for a second season.
 In June 2022, it was announced that Mel B would replace Lewis as a judge in season 2 while Norton, Visage, Mattel and Williams would return.